access-ci-org/Integration_Roadmaps/docs/source/tasks/Ticket_Handling_v2.md

 For assistance with this task or with using the ticket system:

-1. Open an *ACCESS Integration and Operation Support Request* using the instructions on [*this page*](https://operations.access-ci.org/help)
+1. Open an *ACCESS Integration and Operation Support Request* using using [*this page*](https://operations.access-ci.org/open-operations-request)

 2. In the new ticket form select the “*ACCESS Operational Support Issues*” type “*ACCESS-wide: Ticket System - ACCESS-related Ticketing Systems*“